 Radiological changes are typical in HPO but they are often absent in CFA, even if a study (Fitch G, 2016) suggested that imaging (ultrasound and magnetic resonance) is able to identify inflammatory joint pathology in a considerable proportion of cases.

-Although arthritis is a relatively uncommon complication in CF (2%-7% for HPO and 2%-8% for CFA), it may have a severe impact of patients’ quality of life.
+Althought CFA is relatively uncommon, it may have a severe impact of patients’ quality of life (Achmoll A, 2022).
 So, the best management is important to define.
 In CF patients, however, only anecdotic experiences are available in the literature and, also recently (Clarke EA, 2019), has been stated the necessity to carefully consider arthritis in the context of CF, including appropriate up-to-date rheumatological assessment.

 Symptomatic drugs efficacy (joint involvement and function, quality of life, laboratory inflammation markers must be considered as measurable outcomes) and safety (above all about gastrointestinal effects).